Training Diagonal Linear Networks with Stochastic Sharpness-Aware Minimization: Landscape of the Marginalized Loss

-Recall from the discussion surrounding Lemma \ref{lem::pac_bound} that average sharpness and parameter norm together act as a generalization measure for linear neural networks training on the squared Euclidean loss $\calL$.
+As will be shown in Lemma \ref{lem::pac_bound} for fully connected linear networks, the average sharpness and parameter norm together act as a generalization measure for linear neural networks training on the squared Euclidean loss $\calL$.
 Combining Theorem \ref{thm::crit_set} and Lemma \ref{lem::bal_reg} proves that in the diagonal linear model the balancing constraint effectively controls both relevant quantities.
 Further, this constraint decreases the model complexity by reducing the effective number of parameters.